 If in any doubt as to whether someone is a legitimate waste carrier or proper waste removal company, and they ask you to pay cash on the spot without giving you a waste transfer note, do not allow them to take your waste.

 A fixed penalty notice of up to £200 may be issued to householders if your waste is found fly-tipped, or there is evidence that you did not make appropriate checks.

 Businesses must keep proper records for 2 years or face a fixed penalty notice or prosecution.
 Email email@example.com if you need advice about your responsibilities.

 Excess household rubbish can be disposed of at the Surrey County Council Community Recycling Centres.
 For further information about commercial waste disposal and collections please email firstname.lastname@example.org

-The ClearWaste app is a free and easy to use app to report fly tipping using your mobile phone plus much more.
+The ClearWaste app is a free and easy to use app to report fly-tipping using your mobile phone plus much more.
 Reports are immediately sent to the council to action.
 Keep up to date on the progress of your report via the app or the ClearWaste website.
-The ClearWaste app can be used anywhere in the UK, no need to worry about sending it the right council the app knows which council to send it to.
+The ClearWaste app can be used anywhere in the UK.
+No need to worry about sending it to the right council, the app knows which council to send it to.